javascript-obfuscator/javascript-obfuscator/README.md

 ]
 ```

-### `stringArrayIntermediateVariablesCount`
+### `stringArrayWrappersCount`
 Type: `number` Default: `0`

 ##### :warning: [`stringArray`](#stringarray) option must be enabled

-Sets the maximum count of intermediate variables for the `string array` inside each lexical scope.
+Sets the count of wrappers for the `string array` inside each root or function scope.
-The actual count of intermediate variables inside each scope cannot be higher than a number of `literal` nodes within this scope.
+The actual count of wrappers inside each scope is limited by a count of `literal` nodes within this scope.

 Example:
 ```ts